How to build a website that converts customers

 8. Track and improve performance

 Building a website that converts is not a one-time task – it's an ongoing process.
-To ensure your website continues to meet its goals, it's important to track its performance and make improvements where needed.
+To ensure your website continues to meet its conversion goals, it's important to track its performance and make improvements where needed.
 Even small tweaks can lead to big results over time.

 Why analytics matter